-- I. Have achieved high standing in taking the LL.M. degree at Yale Law School and demonstrate strong aptitude for performing advanced scholarly research.
+- 1. Have achieved high standing in taking the LL.M. degree at Yale Law School and demonstrate strong aptitude for performing advanced scholarly research.
 Admission to candidacy for the J.S.D. is highly selective.
 It does not follow automatically from admission to the LL.M. program or from the award of the LL.M. degree, but rests entirely on the graduate committee's independent judgment of the applicant's qualifications.
 Admission to candidacy requires the endorsement of the graduate committee.
 The Yale LL.M. must have been awarded within the five years preceding the student's application. - 2.
-Submit: - (a) a completed application form from Yale Law School, plus a letter of application; - (b) a dissertation proposal; - (c) a statement of the contingent approval of a member of the Yale faculty who is willing to supervise the candidate and of two Yale faculty readers; - (d) any writings that indicate competence in research; - (e) two letters of recommendation.
+Submit: - (a) a completed application from Yale Law School, plus a letter of application; - (b) a dissertation proposal; - (c) a statement of the contingent approval of a member of the Yale faculty who is willing to supervise the candidate and of two Yale faculty readers; - (d) any writings that indicate competence in research; - (e) letters of recommendation from two members of the Yale Law School faculty. - 3.
+Pay a nonrefundable application fee of \$50.

-The application and supporting materials should be submitted to the J.S.D. program, Yale Law School, PO Box 208215, New Haven CT 06520-8215, by March 27, 2002.
+The application and supporting materials should be submitted to the J.S.D. program, Yale Law School, PO Box 208215, New Haven ct 06520-8215, by March 26, 2003.